 Chief Operating Officer

 Leeann Passaro is a former student-athlete from Washington & Lee University in Lexington, Virginia.
 She has struggled with anxiety and depression, especially after dealing with various concussions from sports.
-Leeann now works as a high school English teacher at Berkeley Preparatory in Tampa, Florida, where she also coaches soccer and lacrosse.
+Leeann now works as a high school English teacher in Tampa, Florida, where she also coaches soccer and lacrosse.
 She is looking forward to earning her Master’s Degree in Education.
 Outside of athletics, Leeann loves reading, writing, film editing, and fishing!

 Jamila Johnson is a former Division 1 volleyball player from Furman University.
 After receiving her undergraduate degree, she earned her Master’s degree in Community Engaged Medicine, where she dedicated her thesis to uncovering the stigma of mental health in student-athletes.
 By combining her education and personal experiences, she plans on advocating for the student-athlete community.
 Jamila now works as a Clinical Research Coordinator at Prisma Health in South Carolina.